PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuance-For-Commands.md

 ## Specification

 * expand the command parser to accept multi-line command parameters/arguments after an at symbol (`@`) is encountered at the end of a line
-* terminate multi-line commands when the parser encounters either a blank line or a command-terminating token (a command-terminating token will be a pipe symbol, redirection operator, closing enclosure, or semi-colon when the command does not have the stop-parsing sigil in its arguments, or simply pipe symbol or redirection operator the command does have the stop-parsing sigil in its arguments)
+* terminate multi-line commands when the parser encounters two newlines (rather than one), or when the parser encounters any other normal command-terminating token

+Note:
+* for commands that do not use the stop-parsing sigil in their arguments, command-terminating tokens include a pipe symbol, a redirection operator, a closing enclosure, or a semi-colon.
+* for commands that do use the stop-parsing sigil in their arguments, command-terminating tokens include a pipe symbol or a redirection operator.

 ## Alternate Proposals and Considerations